mikkayadu/ENGINEERING-INNOVATION-PROJECT/README.md

 # ENGINEERING-INNOVATION-PROJECT
-This is a first year project for Rain notifications via email &amp; WhatsApp.
+This is a  project for my college coursework.
+It's a python program that sends rain notifications via email &amp; WhatsApp.
 Python program runs on cloud, gets weather data from OpenWeatherMap API.
-Uses SMTP &amp; Twilio modules to send notifications.